 Growing Your Potential With NEW Cooperative

-Cassie Stumpf began her summer internship with NEW Cooperative in May, 2016.
+Cassie Stumpf began her summer internship with NEW Cooperative in May 2016.
 She chose NEW because of the reputation the company holds.
-The dedication and motivation of the employees to service their farmers goes above and beyond.
+The dedication and motivation of the employees to service the farmer goes above and beyond.
 Cassie appreciated that she was given the opportunity to have her own responsibilities and hands-on experience while working aside and learning from very experienced individuals who have been working in the grain industry for many years.

 Braden Holtorf spent the summers of 2015 and 2016 interning with NEW Cooperative.
 Growing up in Pomeroy he always wanted to move back to this area after college and continue to work in agriculture.
 He chose to intern because he felt that NEW Cooperative could provide the best opportunities and because it was a strong company to work for.

-His internship gave him a great head start to where he is today, a Agronomy Sales Specialist with NEW Cooperative.
+His internship gave him a great head start to where he is today, an Agronomy Sales Specialist with NEW Cooperative.
 During his internship he was able to learn the culture of NEW and get to know the area farmers and their operations.
-This early knowledge was a great preparation for his full time career and Braden feels it put him on the path to where he is today.
+This early knowledge was a great preparation for his full-time career and Braden feels it put him on the path to where he is today.

 He advises anyone considering an internship with NEW Cooperative to learn as much as you can in the little time you have and don’t be afraid to ask questions or be active in your duties.